 #21.
 Grab a late night meal at Corner Bistro

 Remember that thing I mentioned about flashy neon lights?
 Well, here’s another one for you.
-The Corner Bistro is a classic West Village burger joint has been a staple (some nights even a necessity) to many New Yorkers.
+The Corner Bistro is a classic West Village burger joint that has been a staple (some nights even a necessity) for many New Yorkers.